 In addition to the positive relationships you can build when eating together, when you have a meal with others you tend to eat more slowly.
 By taking your time over your food, you will feel full more quickly, and you tend to eat far less than you would when eating a burger on your own.

-Studies have also shown that adults tend to make healthier food choices when dining in a group.
+Studies have also shown that adults tend to make healthier food choices when dining in a group, you can read this in a recent article (point 4) here.
 When gathered around a table with friends and family, we are more likely to reach for healthy salads, grilled proteins and fruit rather than burgers, crisps and soda.
 Remember – when you’re cooking for a big group, try to make sure that the menu is loaded with healthy options.

 When you have new people over for a meal, or dine with your family, you might find that your meal horizons are expanded.
 New people in your social sphere are likely to introduce new recipes and new ingredients onto your table.
 Getting excited about healthy new ingredients is a great way to incorporate fresh fruits, vegetables and grains to your diet.